Khinganornis

-Khinganornis (after the Greater Khingan mountain range) is a genus of ornithuromorph dinosaurs from the Early Cretaceous Longjiang Formation of Liaoning, China.
-The genus contains a single species, Khinganornis hulunbuirensis, known from a nearly complete fossil preserved on a slab and counter slab.
-The holotype most likely represents an adult individual.
+Khinganornis is an extinct genus of euornithean bird from the Early Cretaceous (Aptian age) Longjiang Formation of Inner Mongolia, China.
+The genus contains a single species, Khinganornis hulunbuirensis, known from a nearly complete skeleton preserved on a slab and counter slab.
+The toes and lower legs of Khinganornis are elongated, similar to modern birds with an amphibious or wading ecology.
+Phylogenetic analyses place it as a close relative or member of the family Gansuidae.